Unidirectional lasing in nonlinear Taiji micro-ring resonators: The physical system and the theoretical model

-where $\omega_{0}$ is the resonance frequency of the resonator, $n_{\rm L}$ is the linear refractive index, $n_{\rm NL}$ is the nonlinear refractive index, $g$ is a parameter describing the character of the nonlinearity~\cite{MunozDeLasHeras_2021} ($g=1$ for a nonlocal thermo-optic nonlinearity and $g=2$ for a purely local Kerr-like one), $P_{0}$ is the amplification rate of the unsaturated gain, and $n_{\rm S}$ is the gain saturation coefficient.
-The total losses $\gamma_{\text{T}}=\gamma_{\rm A}+\gamma_{\rm S}$ include the intrinsic absorption and radiative losses $\gamma_{\rm A}$ of the ring and the effective losses due to radiation into the S waveguide $\gamma_{\rm S}=c\kappa^{2}_{\text{S}}/L_{0}n_{\rm L}$ (where $c$ is the vacuum speed of light).
+where $\omega_{0}$ is the resonance frequency of the resonator, $n_{\rm L}$ is the dimensionless linear refractive index, $n_{\rm NL}$ quantifies the strength of the optical nonlinearity, $g$ is a dimensionless parameter describing the character of the nonlinearity~\cite{MunozDeLasHeras_2021} ($g=1$ for a nonlocal thermo-optic nonlinearity and $g=2$ for a purely local Kerr-like one), $P_{0}$ is the amplification rate of the unsaturated gain, and $n_{\rm S}$ is the gain saturation coefficient.
+The total losses $\gamma_{\text{T}}=\gamma_{\rm A}+\gamma_{\rm S}$ include the intrinsic absorption and radiative losses $\gamma_{\rm A}$ of the ring (which for instance account for the coupling with a bus waveguide) and the effective losses due to radiation into the S waveguide $\gamma_{\rm S}=c\kappa^{2}_{\text{S}}/L_{0}n_{\rm L}$ (where $c$ is the vacuum speed of light and $\kappa_s$ is the amplitude for light insertion into the S waveguide).
 The generalized coupling coefficients $\beta_{\pm,\mp}$ account for all kinds of mode coupling, including backscattering and the S-waveguide couplings.
 A backscattering-free ring resonator features $\beta_{\pm,\mp}=0$, while our backscattering-free TJR is described by $\beta_{\pm}=0$, $\beta_{\mp}=-i2ck^{2}_{\rm S}e^{i\omega_{0} n_{\rm L}L_{\rm S}/c}/L_{0}n_{\rm L}$~\footnote{Of course all results in this paper are directly transferred to TJRs where the S waveguide recirculates light in the opposite direction from the CCW mode into the CW one.
 To do this, it is enough to exchange the indices $+ \leftrightarrow -$.}.

-Finally, $\eta_{\pm}(t)\in\mathbb{C}$ is a background random noise much smaller than all other terms in Eq.~\eqref{eq:MotionEqsModes}.
-Its purpose is to kick the system out of the metastable state and help in driving the transition from the trivial to the lasing regime.
+In this coupled-mode formalism, the loss $\gamma_{\rm S,A,T}$ and amplification $P_0$ rates as well as the generalized coupling coefficients $\beta_{\pm,\mp}$ have the same units of inverse time as the resonance frequency $\omega_0$.
+On the other hand, some arbitrariness exists for the choice of the normalization and, even, the units of the field amplitudes $a_{\pm}$: in the quantum literature, they are often normalized so that their squared modulus $|a_{\pm}|^2$ give the number of photons present in each mode.
+In the photonics literature, one rather normalizes them so that their squared modulus $|a_{\pm}|^2$ corresponds to the light intensity (usually expressed in W$/$cm$^2$) circulating around the cavity in each mode.
+With this choice, $n_{\rm S}$ also has the dimension of an intensity, while $n_{\rm NL}$ has the usual meaning of a non-linear refractive index with the dimension of an inverse intensity and can be directly extracted from tables of material parameters.